 Water Usage Charges Policy

 The intent of this policy is to explain how water usage charges are calculated.
-The Tenancy Charges and Account Management Policy Supplement provides further information to support this document.
+The Tenancy Charges and Account Management policy supplement provides further information to support this document.

 3. Policy statement

-FACS is able to apply water usage charges in accordance with the provisions of the Residential Tenancies Act 2010.
+DCJ is able to apply water usage charges in accordance with the provisions of the Residential Tenancies Act 2010.

-FACS expects tenants to conserve water wherever possible, and to comply with any water restrictions put into place by the local water authority.
+DCJ expects tenants to conserve water wherever possible, and to comply with any water restrictions put into place by the local water authority.
 Tenants will be liable for any breaches of water restrictions.

 Calculating water usage charges